astropy/astropy/docs/ticks_labels_grid.rst

 Tick label format
 =================

-The format of the tick labels can be specified with the :meth:`~wcsaxes.coordinate_helpers.CoordinateHelper.set_major_formatter` method.
-This method accepts either a standard Matplotlib ``Formatter`` object, or a string describing the format:
+The format of the tick labels can be specified with a string describing the
+format:

 .. plot::
    :context: